 Choir members sing for special events such as the Christmas program, spring concert, and occasionally at chapel and Sunday services.
+Students in 4th-8th grades may tryout for this group.

 Field Day

 In the spring of each year, all students participate in a field day experience.
 This is designed to provide opportunity for physical development in a spirit of Christian competition and fun.
 Many parents are needed that day to time, measure, cheer, encourage, and congratulate.